-How to register as self employed
+How to register as a self employed

 Looking to become your own boss or start a part-time business?
-Ensure you stay within the law with our guide to the essential steps for register your self employment.
+Ensure you stay within the law with our guide to the essential steps for register your self-employment.

-It’s easy to get caught up in the excitement of starting your own business or earning extra cash from part-time work, but it’s essential to register as self employed with HM Revenue & Customs (HMRC) as soon as possible.
+It’s easy to get caught up in the excitement of starting your own business or earning extra cash from part-time work, but it’s essential to register as self-employed with HM Revenue & Customs (HMRC) as soon as possible.

-Telling HMRC means you can be sure you’re paying the right amount of income tax and National Insurance, and registering as self employed is quick, easy and costs nothing.
+Telling HMRC means you can be sure you’re paying the right amount of income tax and National Insurance, and registering as self-employed is quick, easy and costs nothing.

 But don’t delay – you must tell HMRC within three months of starting to trade or you could be breaking the law and face a penalty of £100.

-Why should I register as self employed?
+Why should I register as self-employed?

 If you’re employed deductions for income tax and National Insurance are handled by your employer.